disclose-framework/spec/specification/overview.md

 ### Scope in the Disclosure Document

+The canonical `/.well-known/disclose` document uses the top-level disclosure document structure defined in [Disclosure Document Structure](#disclosure-document-structure).
+JSON-LD examples in this section illustrate how scoped signals may map to schema.org contexts.
+A future version may define a fully JSON-LD-native serialization profile.

-Offer-scoped and Item-scoped signals are published within the same `/.well-known/disclose` document.
+Offer-scoped and Item-scoped signals may be represented within the same `/.well-known/disclose` document or in a future JSON-LD serialization profile.
 They are distinguished from Merchant-scoped signals by their node context using JSON-LD:

 ```json
 {